LambdaHack/LambdaHack/PLAYING.md

 Below are the default keys for major commands.
 Those of them that take hero time are marked with a *.

                key       command
                <         ascend a level*
                >         descend a level*
                ?         display help
                I         display inventory
                c         close a door*
                d         drop an object*
                g         get an object*
                o         open a door*
                q         quaff a potion*
                r         read a scroll*
                t         throw a dart*
                z         zap a wand*
-               CTRL-r  restart game
-               CTRL-s  save game
-               CTRL-x  save and exit

-To make a ranged attack, you need to set your target first, using targeting mode.
-Note that the target, for the few commands that require any, is indicated by the targeting cursor.
+To make a ranged attack, you need to set your target first, using targeting mode ('*' or '/' key).
+The target, for the few commands that require any, is indicated by the targeting cursor.
 The origin of a command
 --- the hero that performs it --- is unaffected by targeting.
 For example, not the targeted door, but one adjacent to the selected hero is closed by him.

-To avoid confusion, commands that take time are blocked when targeting at a remote level (when the cursor is on a different level than the selected hero).
+To avoid confusion, commands that take time are blocked when targeting at a remote level (when the cursor is displayed on a different level than the selected hero).
 The targeting commands and all the less used commands are listed below.
 None of them takes hero time.

                key       command
-               ESC       cancel action
-               RET       accept choice
+               ESC       cancel action or bring up the Main Menu RET       accept choice
-               SPACE     clear messages
                TAB       cycle among heroes on the level SHIFT-TAB cycle among heroes in the dungeon
                *         target monster
                +         swerve targeting line
                -         unswerve targeting line
                /         target position
-               A         mark visible area
                P         display previous messages
                S         mark smell
+               T         mark suspect terrain
+               V         mark visible area
                [         target next shallower level
                ]         target next deeper level
                {         target 10 levels shallower
                }         target 10 levels deeper
-               0--9      select a hero anywhere in the dungeon CTRL-d    dump current configuration
+               0--9      select a hero anywhere in the dungeon

+Commands for saving the current game, starting a new game, etc., are listed in the Main Menu, brough up by the ESC key.
+Some of the game modes are multiplayer or feature multiple computer players (allied or not).
+The setup of the modes can be modified via a configuration file.

+               key       command
+               CTRL-s    save game
+               CTRL-x    save and exit
+               CTRL-r    new campaign game
+               CTRL-k    new skirmish game
+               CTRL-p    new PvP game
+               CTRL-o    new Coop game
+               CTRL-e    new defense game

 There are also some debug and cheat options that can be specified on the command line when starting the game server.
 Use at your own peril!